TobiasPSP/doneland_sources/Tools/Devices/3D Printer/IDEX Snapmaker J1/Changing Hotend/README.md

 > [!TIP]
 > Should you plan to change hotends (and different nozzle sizes) frequently, you may want to add your *3D printer* multiple times to *Cura*, and configure each instance to one of the nozzle sizes you use.
 This way, you can later easily switch back and forth without having to change settings each time.

+### Updating Print Settings
+Once you change the *nozzle diameter*, you need to review some of your print settings, too:

+* **Layer Height:** smaller nozzles require smaller layer heights (see section above) because they cannot emit as much material as a larger nozzle, and smaller layer height increases print resolution in the *Z axis*.
+* **Line Width:** should not be less than the nozzle diameter.
+* **Wall Lines:** since smaller nozzles produce smaller print lines, you may want to increase the wall thickness and related settings to ensure the same object strength as before.
+* **Skirt:** since very fine print lines are hard to remove from the print bed, if you use a *skirt*, make sure you adjust the lines.
+If you used 2 lines for *0.4mm nozzles*, now use 4 lines.

+> [!TIP]
+> With *0.2mm nozzles*, print lines are very narrow.
+Single or double print lines can be hard to remove from the print bed.
+If you use

 > Tags: IDEX, Snapmaker J1, Hotend, Nozzle, Diameter, Replace Hotend